 Your name, colors, logo, uniform, cheers, and anything else can be unique to your team.
-You can choose to relate to your school or sponsor but it is not required, there are many tiger, hawk, etc. based teams so picking something different, unique, and memorable is often a good idea.
-Also, cyber, robot, bot, tech, and many others have been used by many teams and will not make yours stand out at competition.
-That is not to say you can not use them just that they should not be the defining thing that makes your brand special.
+You can choose to relate to your school or sponsor, but it is not required; there are many tiger, hawk, etc. based teams, so picking something different, unique, and memorable is often a good idea.
+Also, cyber, robot, bot, tech, and many others have been used by many teams and will not make yours stand out at competitions.
+This does not mean that you cannot use them; just that it should not be the defining thing that makes your brand special.
 Think about why your team is unique and emphasize those aspects.